Papparapatti, Dharmapuri: Geography

 Papparapatti is a small settlement located around 15 km west of Dharmapuri in Dharmapuri District.
 Surrounded by lush green forests, the place is seven square kilometers in area.

 History

 Freedom fighter Subramanya Siva Memorial is the prime attraction.
 It is also known for the temple of Sri Ragavendra Swami in the village popularly known as Dakshina Mantralaya.

-On 18 October 2004, Veerappan and two of his associates were killed by the Tamil Nadu Special Task Force headed by K. Vijay Kumar.
+On 18 October 2004, Veerappan and three of his associates were killed by the Tamil Nadu Special Task Force headed by K. Vijay Kumar.
 The killing happened near the village of Papparapatti.

 Transportation

 The neighboring places are Krishnagiri, Karimangalam and Mallapuram.
 By road, Papparapatti can be accessed from Dharmapuri.
 Bangalore International Airport is the nearest airport.
 Dharmapuri Railway Station serves Papparapatti.
 The National Highway 7 passes close to the town.